SERVICE, ROYAL DECREE OBLIGATION ...

-We offer a customised and comprehensive energy audit service that lets you to identify and implement energy saving and efficiency measures adapted to your needs while also rendering your energy use more cost effectively and ecologically.
+We offer a customised and comprehensive energy audit service that allows you to identify and implement energy saving and efficiency measures adapted to your needs.

-The purpose is to optimise the existing processes and facilities in terms of energy usage and identify energy saving and efficiency measures.
+The energy audit involves an analysis of the energy efficiency of existing equipment that uses electricity and fossil fuels, the installation's usage conditions, energy billing, etc., in order to optimise the existing processes and installations from the point of view of energy usage and identify energy saving and efficiency measures.
 Once the saving potential has been identified, the audit establishes the most suitable solutions and performs a technical-economic assessment.

-Collection of all available information that could be of interest for carrying out the work (projects, schematic diagrams, usage, etc.).
+- Collection of all available information that might be of interest for carrying out the work (projects, schematic diagrams, usage, etc.).

-Technical visits to the facilities for ascertaining equipment functioning and operating modes, and measuring energy consumption and other parameters on the main pieces of equipment or systems to be able to conduct the study.
+- Technical visits to the installations in order to determine the operation of the equipment, and measurement of energy usage and other parameters on the main pieces of equipment or systems in order to be able to conduct the study.

-Final audit report that describes the current situation of the facilities in terms of energy usage, and proposes the different energy saving alternatives for the various systems or areas, with their corresponding expected savings potential and return on investment
+- Final audit report that describes the current situation of the installations from the point of view of energy usage and proposes the different energy saving alternatives for the various systems or areas, with their corresponding expected saving potential and return on investment.

 Royal Decree 56/2016, of 12 February 2016, partially transposing Directive 2012/27/EU of the European Parliament and of the Council, of 25 October 2012, obliges large companies to conduct an energy audit.

-The energy audit must cover at least 85 per cent of total energy consumption of all facilities located in the country that form part of the industrial, commercial and service activities that these companies and groups manage in the execution of their economic activity.
+The energy audit must cover at least 85 per cent of total energy usage of all installations throughout the country that form part of the industrial, commercial and service activities that said companies and groups manage in the execution of their economic activity.

 It must be conducted in accordance with standards UNE-EN 16247-1:Energy audits.
 General requirements; UNE-EN 16247-2: Energy audits.
 Buildings; UNE-EN 16247-3: Energy audits.
 Processes; UNE-EN 16247-4: Energy Audits.
 Transmission.